cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 On top of Buf's recommendations we add the following guidelines that are specific to the SDK.

-### Updating Protobuf Definition Withouth Bumping Version
+### Updating Protobuf Definition Without Bumping Version

 #### 1. `Msg`s SHALL NOT have new fields.